 Amazon Braket provides secure access to a variety of quantum computing technologies.
 There is no upfront commitment or contract to sign, and you pay only for what you use through your AWS bill.

 Choice of quantum processing units (QPUs)

-Amazon Braket provides access to both annealing and gate-based quantum computers.
-Following the gate-based quantum computing paradigm, you can access trapped-ion technology from IonQ and superconducting quantum processors from Rigetti.
+Amazon Braket provides access to annealing, gate-based, and photonic quantum computers.
+Following the gate-based quantum computing paradigm, you can access trapped-ion technology from IonQ and superconducting quantum processors from Oxford Quantum Circuits and Rigetti.
 Alternatively, you can solve quantum annealing problems using the latest QPUs from D-Wave.
+You can also access photonic quantum computers that can be used to study protocols such as Guassian Boson Sampling using the latest QPUs from Xanadu.
 This helps you test different technologies, compare the compute performance of different machines for the problem that you are trying to solve, and choose the hardware system that is best suited to your application.
 Please visit the Hardware Providers page to learn more about the QPUs that are available on Amazon Braket.